solidjs-community/solid-primitives/packages/geolocation/README.md

 ### createGeolocation

 Used to fetch current geolocation data as a resource.
+This primitive uses `createResource` to return a location, so `loading`, `error`

 ```ts
 const [location, refetch] = createGeolocation();